canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 Once version 3.0 is released, this will be used as the update guide for developers when upgrading to a new version.
 All these changes can be already applied to code that uses Vanilla v2 so that future update to Vanilla v3.0 has a smaller impact.

+## Base checkbox and radio styles

+Previously, base checkbox and radio elements were styled to look like the [`.p-checkbox`](/docs/base/forms#checkbox) and [`.p-radio`](/docs/base/forms#radio-button) patterns.
+These base styles have been removed, please use the pattern markup instead.

+## Breakpoints

+The `$breakpoint-medium` variable has been removed from Vanilla.
+All media queries in components and utilities that used this value have been updated to either `$breakpoint-large` or `$breakpoint-small` (whichever was more relevant).
+If you use `$breakpoint-medium` in your project it should be replaced with `$breakpoint-large` or `$breakpoint-small`.

+The default value of `$breakpoint-navigation-threshold` was previously set to `$breakpoint-medium` and is now `$breakpoint-small`.
+This value should be overridden in project code to adjust the threshold when navigation switches to dropdown based on the number of navigation items.

+## Buttons

+The neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
+Please use `p-button` instead.

+Buttons will no longer extend to 100% width on smaller screens.

+## External Links

+The `.p-link--external` class has been removed, so elements using that class will no longer include an appended external link icon.
+Any uses of this class can be safely removed.

+## Grid

+### Column classes

+Use of `.col` classes outside of `.row` is deprecated.
+If you use `.col-X` class names outside of `.row` or your custom styling depends on specificity of `.col-X` class name you will need to review and update your styles accordingly.

+### Column layout change

+Previously, the grid layout would switch from 6 to 12 columns wide at the medium breakpoint.
+This has been changed so that the switch happens at the large breakpoint instead.
+We recommend visually checking your layouts at each breakpoint for any adverse effects this change may cause.

+### Grid modifications

+Unnecessary mixin `vf-p-grid-modifications` will be removed.
+Any references to it can be removed from code.

+## Headings

+Heading pattern classes with word suffix (`p-heading--one`, `p-heading--two`, etc.) have been replaced with number suffixed class names `p-heading--1`, `p-heading--2`, ...

+## Hidden cell in expanding table

+Using `.u-hide` utility inside expanding table to hide table heading placeholder is not recommended.
+Use [the recommended ARIA attribute](/docs/base/tables#expanding) (`aria-hidden="true"`) instead.

 ## Icons